LSeu-Open/AIEnhancedWork/Tutorials/run-llms-locally-on-your-machine.md

 **RAM**: At least 8GB (16GB or more is recommended for larger models).

-**:Storage**: Enough space to store model files (typically between 2GB and 20GB+).
+**Storage**: Enough space to store model files (typically between 2GB and 20GB+).

-**:CPU/GPU**:: A modern CPU is sufficient.
+**CPU/GPU**: A modern CPU is sufficient.
 An NVIDIA or AMD GPU can improve performance, but it's not required.
 Mac users with M1/M2/M3/M4 chips don’t need a separate GPU.

-**:Operating System**:: Windows (x86/ARM), macOS (M1–M4 recommended), or Linux (x86 with AVX2 support)
+**Operating System**:: Windows (x86/ARM), macOS (M1–M4 recommended), or Linux (x86 with AVX2 support)

 ### Installation